RAGE-toolkit/Artic-nf/README.md

 ```
 Dorado must be downloaded manually from Oxford Nanopore, you can find it here:
 https://github.com/nanoporetech/dorado
+Ensure you choose the version that matches your computer's operating system.

-After the download, it needs to be uncompressed and additional models need to be downloaded as indicated below.
+After the download, copy the file to the artic-nf directory.
+It then needs to be uncompressed and additional models need to be downloaded as indicated below.
 Assume that you have downloaded dorado version "dorado-0.7.2-linux-x64.tar.gz"
 ```
 $tar -xvzf dorado-0.7.2-linux-x64.tar.gz
 $cd dorado-0.7.2-linux-x64/bin/
 $./dorado download --model all
 $mkdir models
-$mv dna_r* models
 $mv dna_r* models
 $mv rna00* models
 mv models/ ./../